psiha/functionoid/libs/function/doc/readme.txt

 boost::function official 1.43 release.
 For the originial documentation see http://www.boost.org/doc/libs/1_43_0/doc/html/function.html.

-Development is currently being done with MSVC++ 10 (with tests additionally performed with GCC 4.2.1, GCC 4.5.1, GCC 4.6, Clang 2.0, Clang 2.8).
+It was tested (compiling and running real world projects, building Boost and running Boost regression tests) with the following compilers:
+ - MSVC++ 8.0 SP1, 10.0 (x86 and x64)
+ - GCC 4.0.1, 4.2.1, 4.5.1
+ - Clang 2.0, 2.8
+ - Sun Studio 5.9, 5.10
+ - VisualAge 11.1.

+The latest version can always be retrieved from https://svn.boost.org/svn/boost/sandbox/function/boost/function.

 For the sake of brevity of future commit messages, comments etc. allow me to add a few terminology definitions.
 Looking at the boost/tr1::function<> design/